Chvxt3r/Certification_Notes/htb/AI_Red_Team/environment_setup.md

 > URL for accessing Jupyter Lab: `http://<host/IP>:8888`

-:warning: If access from another computer, you will need the token from the startup messaging, and then you can set a password
+:warning: If accessing from another computer, you will need the token from the startup messaging, and then you can set a password